This is the most comprehensive guide to sectional sofas / sectional couches in 2021.

 Measuring just under 80 inches(203cm), this little couch will fit into just about any living room, no matter how small.

-Easy to order and boasting a budget-friendliness (roughly $800) that rivals IKEA, the quality you get is quite frankly hard to beat.
+Easy to order and boasting a budget-friendliness (roughly $900) that rivals the upper ends of IKEA, the quality you get is quite frankly hard to beat.

 For starters, the couch is very comfortable, featuring supportive cushy cushions.
 They have a sort of medium firmness that you can sink into but still get out of easily.